I don’t know why your parents won’t pay for college. However, I know parents often have genuine reasons why they don’t pay for college.

 And going to college with a clear direction means greater chances of becoming successful.

-When I first enrolled in college, I was in utter confusion.
+When I first enrolled in college, I was utterly confused.
 After dropping out, I went back when I was 22 years old.

 At first, I thought I was too old to go back to college but shortly after I enrolled, I realized that going to college when you are a bit older has great benefits.